University Church of Fordham University - Bronx, N.Y.

 Electro-pneumatic action

-Sometime before 1950, William W. Laws rebuilt the Hilborne Roosevelt Organ, Op.
-48 (1879).
+Sometime before 1950, William W. Laws rebuilt the 1879 Hilborne Roosevelt organ in the gallery.
 The following specification was recorded by F.R.
 Webber (1887-1963), whose "Organ Scrapbooks" are in the possession of The Organ Historical Society Archives in Princeton, N.J.
-Pipecounts are estimated, although it is unknown if Laws extended the manuals to 61 notes and pedal to 32 notes.
+Pipecounts are estimated as it is unknown if Laws extended the manual compass to 61 notes and the pedal to 32.

 16